boonsuli/trailerplan_auth_py/README.md

 - the password encoded in base 64 in the database postgres
 - the data transfer for the password with the front end is also base 64 encoded
 - when the user authenticated a json web token generated
-- the api can be test with : the front end Angular, swagger ui, django rest admin
+- the api can be test with : the front end Angular (https://github.com/boonsuli/trailerplan-login-ng), swagger ui, django rest admin
 - python application and postgresql database are containerized in docker images

 ##2.
 The version of the tools api are :